Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - If the winner captured a *Bright Yaku*, then any opponent who has not captured any Bright cards must pay 2 extra points.
 - The [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man) does not count as a Bright for the purposes of protecting against the Bright double penalty.
 - If the winner captured the *Chaff* generic yaku, then any opponent who has not captured at least 7 Chaff cards must pay double.
+- If the winner captured at least 7 Animal cards, then any opponent who has not captured at least 1 Animal must pay double.
+- If the winner has captured a *Ribbon Yaku*, then any opponent who has not captured at least 1 Ribbon card must pay double.

 ## The Dropout Phase
 - Compensation for being forced to drop out is not paid immediately.
 Instead, it is paid at the end of the round, by the two losers.